 The other name of these portfolios is “balanced portfolios.”
 This is because the asset composition is equally divided between equities and fixed-income securities.
 As a result, there’s a balance between income and growth.
 Moderately aggressive portfolios carry a higher risk than conservative portfolios.
 Hence, this strategy is ideal for investors having longer time-horizon and mid-level risk-tolerance.

 These mainly comprise equities, and so their value fluctuates immensely.
 If you have this portfolio, then your prime goal is obtaining long-run capital growth.
-Hence, “capital growth” strategy is another name of aggressive portfolio strategy.
-To bring some diversification, investors having aggressive portfolios usually add few fixed-income securities.
+Hence, the “capital growth” strategy is another name of aggressive portfolio strategy.
+To bring some diversification, investors having aggressive portfolios typically add few fixed-income securities.

 Very Aggressive Portfolios

 Plus, the amount of money-market securities or cash and its equivalents in your portfolio will depend on how much safety and liquidity you want.
-If you need liquid investments, you may want to put a more prominent part of the portfolio in short-term fixed-income securities.
+If you need liquid investments, you may want to put a more significant part of the portfolio in short-term fixed-income securities.
 Or for that matter money-market securities.
-Investors do not have liquidity concerns, and a high-risk tolerance will have a smaller part in these instruments.
+Investors not having liquidity concerns and a high-risk tolerance will have a smaller role in these instruments.

 Asset Allocation Strategies

 While deciding your portfolio’s composition, remember the different allocation strategies and their objectives.
-Each offers a varied approach depending on investor’s goals, risk tolerance, and time horizon.
-The most common strategies are tactical, constant, strategic weighting and systemic allocation.
+Each offers a varied approach depending on the investor’s goals, risk tolerance, and time horizon.
+The most common strategies are tactical, constant, strategic weighting, and systemic allocation.

 Why Should You Maintain Your Allocated Portfolio?

 To reset your portfolio to its initial state, you must rebalance the portfolio.
 Rebalancing involves selling parts of your portfolio which have significantly increased.
-Then using the same funds to buy extra units of assets whose value didn’t rise much.
-This process is also crucial if your risk tolerance or investment strategy is no different.
+Then using the same funds to buy extra units of assets whose value didn’t increase much.
+This process is also crucial if your risk tolerance or investment strategy is now different.

 Developing a suitable asset composition is a dynamic process.
-It has a vital role to play in determining the overall risk and return on your portfolio.
+It has a key role to play in determining the overall risk and return of your portfolio.
 As such, the asset mix of your portfolio must represent your goals at any point in time.
 We outline different strategies to establish asset allocations and review their management approaches.